6th-8th Grade Summer Conference Philosophy

 When we set up housing in the dorms/cabins, we will keep small groups together.

 Most cabins will have students of only the same grade, except when space issues make that not possible.
-Then, there will be a mix of 7th and 8th graders in that cabin.
+Then, there will be a mix of 6th, 7th, and 8th graders in most cabins.